bytecodealliance/regalloc2/doc/DESIGN.md

 just after the last use and reload just before the first use of the respective bundles.

-Unfortunately, this heuristic choice does interact somewhat poorly with program moves: moves between two normal (non-pinned) vregs do not create ghost uses or defs, and so these points of the ranges can be spilled, turning a normal register move into a move from or to the stack.
-However, empirically, we have found that adding such ghost uses/defs actually regresses some cases as well, because it pulls values back into registers when we could have had a stack-to-stack move (that might even be a no-op if the same spillset); overall, it seems better to trim.
-It also improves allocation performance by reducing contention in the registers during the core loop (before second-chance allocation).

 ## Second-Chance Allocation: Spilled Bundles

 Once the main allocation loop terminates, when all bundles have either